nf-core/viralrecon/README.md

 **nfcore/viralrecon** is a bioinformatics analysis pipeline used to perform assembly and intrahost/low-frequency variant calling for viral samples.
 The pipeline currently supports metagenomics and amplicon sequencing data derived from the Illumina sequencing platform.

 This pipeline is a re-implementation of the [SARS_Cov2_consensus-nf](https://github.com/BU-ISCIII/SARS_Cov2_consensus-nf) and [SARS_Cov2_assembly-nf](https://github.com/BU-ISCIII/SARS_Cov2_assembly-nf) pipelines initially developed by [Sarai Varona](https://github.com/svarona) and [Sara Monzon](https://github.com/saramonzon) from [BU-ISCIII](https://github.com/BU-ISCIII).
-Porting both of these pipelines to nf-core was an international collaboration between numerous contributors and developers led by [Harshil Patel](https://github.com/drpatelh) from the [The Bioinformatics & Biostatistics Group](https://www.crick.ac.uk/research/science-technology-platforms/bioinformatics-and-biostatistics/) at [The Francis Crick Institute](https://www.crick.ac.uk/), London.
+Porting both of these pipelines to nf-core was an international collaboration between numerous contributors and developers, led by [Harshil Patel](https://github.com/drpatelh) from the [The Bioinformatics & Biostatistics Group](https://www.crick.ac.uk/research/science-technology-platforms/bioinformatics-and-biostatistics/) at [The Francis Crick Institute](https://www.crick.ac.uk/), London.
 We appreciated the need to have a portable, reproducible and scalable pipeline for the analysis of COVID-19 sequencing samples and so the Avengers Assembled!
 Please come and join us and add yourself to the contributor list :)

 We have integrated a number of options in the pipeline to allow you to run specific aspects of the workflow if you so wish.
 For example, you can skip all of the assembly steps with the `--skip_assembly` parameter.
 See [usage docs](docs/usage.md) for all of the available options when running the pipeline.
 Please click [here](https://raw.githack.com/nf-core/viralrecon/master/docs/html/multiqc_report.html) to see an example MultiQC report generated using the parameters defined in [this](../conf/test_full.config) file to run the pipeline on [samples](https://zenodo.org/record/3735111) which were prepared from the [ncov-2019 ARTIC Network V1 amplicon set](https://artic.network/ncov-2019) and sequenced on the Illumina MiSeq platform in 301bp paired-end format.